-There are now 202 Scholars who have been awarded a John Monash Scholarship.
-143 of the Scholars have completed their studies.
-82 Scholars have returned to Australia and taken up positions in industry, government and academia.
+There are now 215 Scholars who have been awarded a John Monash Scholarship.
+160 of the Scholars have completed their studies.
+98 Scholars have returned to Australia and taken up positions in industry, government and academia.

 The John Monash Scholars meet regularly both in Australia and overseas.
-In FY20, Scholars' events were held in Melbourne, Sydney, Canberra, Perth, Oxford, Cambridge, London and New York.
+In FY21, Scholars' events were held in person in Melbourne, Canberra, Cambridge, London and New York.
+Due to the pandemic, virtual catch ups were held frequently for Scholars from various cohorts, in particular regional hubs such as the UK and US, and through open sessions for Scholars around the globe to join and connect to share experiences during a time of physical isolation.

-John Monash Scholarship Recipients 2020
+John Monash Scholarship Recipients 2021

-20 John Monash Scholarship winners were selected from the 323 applications received.
-The Presentation Ceremony was held in February 2020 at Queen's Hall, Parliament House in Melbourne attended by His Excellency General the Honourable David John Hurley, AC, DSC (RETD), Governor-General of the Commonwealth of Australia.
+13 John Monash Scholarship winners were selected from the 360 applications received.
+The Presentation Ceremony was held in March 2021 at Government House, Yarralumla, Canberra hosted by His Excellency General the Honourable David Hurley AC DSC (Retd), Governor-General of the Commonwealth of Australia.